What is coronavirus and COVID-19?

 What if I don’t have a library card?

 - Anyone 18 and older, who resides in our Library district, and who does not already have an account, is eligible for a temporary library card.
+A parent/guardian must fill out and submit the application for anyone 17 or under.

 - Submit a completed Library Card Application to email@example.com.